Bert Trautmann: Second World War

 Promoted to Feldwebel (sergeant), Trautmann was part of a unit formed from the remnants of several others that had been decimated in the east, and moved to France to guard against an expected Allied invasion of France.
-In 1945, he was one of the few survivors of the Allied bombing of Kleve, and decided to head home to Bremen.
+In 1945, he was one of the few survivors of the Allied bombing of Kleve, and decided to return to Bremen.
 By this point, German soldiers without valid leave papers were being shot as deserters, so Trautmann sought to avoid troops from either side.
 However, a few days later, he was captured in a barn by two Allied soldiers.
 Deciding that Trautmann had no useful intelligence to give them, the soldiers marched him out of the barn with his hands raised.
 Fearing he was about to be executed, Trautmann fled.
 After evading his captors, he jumped over a fence, only to land at the feet of a British soldier, who greeted him with the words "Hello Fritz, fancy a cup of tea?"
 Earlier in the war, he had been captured by the Soviets and later the French, but escaped both times.

 He was imprisoned near Ostend, Belgium, then transferred to a transit camp in Essex, where he was interrogated.
 As a volunteer soldier who had been subject to indoctrination from a young age, he was classified a category "C" prisoner by the authorities, meaning he was regarded as a Nazi.
 Trautmann, one of only 90 of his original regiment to survive the war, was then transferred to a prisoner-of-war camp at Marbury Hall, near Northwich, Cheshire, and interned with other category "C" prisoners.
 He was soon downgraded to non-Nazi "B" status, after which he was taken to Fort Crosby in Hightown near Liverpool where he stayed for a short while working on local farms and mixing with the locals; from here he was sent to PoW Camp 50 (now Byrchall High School) in Ashton-in-Makerfield in Lancashire between St Helens and Wigan, where he stayed until 1948.